code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 ---
-title: "How to integrate Feature Flags stored on Azure App Configuration in an ASP.NET Core Application"
+title: How to integrate Feature Flags stored on Azure App Configuration in an ASP.NET Core Application
 date: 2023-10-03
 url: /blog/feature-flags-from-azure-app-configuration
 draft: false